-We are always looking for more people to join our Sunday School staff so please consider volunteering as a teacher, helper, etc. It’s lots of fun and besides sharing our faith with the kids, we also learn from them.
-We’d love to have you so please give it your prayerful consideration and let me know if you are interested.
+We are always looking for more people to join our Sunday School staff so please consider volunteering as a teacher, helper, etc. We’d love to have you so please give it your prayerful consideration and let me know if you are interested.

 As always, please let us know if you have any questions or suggestions.
 You can reach me via phone at 914-715-9546 or by e-mail at email@example.com.